ltoinel/ghost-cache-purge-worker/README.md

 <!-- ### ⚙️ Configure Ghost caching -->

-### Check that everything works
+### ✅ Check that everything works

-Start by updating an existing post with a content.
+Start by updating an existing post with a new content.
 Check that the content appears on the Webpage.
 If you have any issue, you can enable the log with "Begin log Stream" button in the "log" tab.

 ## 📜 License